AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   In the **[!UICONTROL Time between two significant errors]** field, enter a value to define the time the application waits before incrementing the error counter in case of a soft-bounced failure.
 The default value is **"1d"**, for 1 day.

   When the **[!UICONTROL Maximum number of errors before quarantine]** value is reached, the email address is then quarantined.
-The default value is **"5"**: the address will be quarantined on the fifth error.
+The default value is **"5"**: the address is quarantined on the fifth error.
 This means that the contact will be automatically excluded from subsequent deliveries.
   <!--Actually the way ACS works is that the address is already on the quarantine list on the first bounce, but with a different status meaning that the error count has started.-->

   For more on quarantines, see [Understanding quarantine management](../../sending/using/understanding-quarantine-management.md).